Jimlah/hngi7task2Nodejs/README.md

 #Using filter options

--A filter option can be passed to edit the resized image in the request body -This option is passed in the body as a standard Key : value pair -- (filter : greyscale) -If this option isn't passed in the body or is passed with a null value, then the image would be resized without edits -valid options for editing the image include : greyscale, sepia, invert, cool, pop.
+- A filter option can be passed to edit the resized image in the request body
+- This option is passed in the body as a standard Key : value pair -- (filter : greyscale)
+- If this option isn't passed in the body or is passed with a null value, then the image would be resized without edits
+- valid options for editing the image include : greyscale, sepia, invert, cool, pop.